gnome-keysign/gnome-keysign/README.rst

 in IPv6 URLs, i.e. http://[[1.2.3.4]]/.
 That should be easy to work around, though.

-The call to `set_always_show_image`, i.e. in saveButton.set_always_show_image
-is available with GTK 3.6, only.
-Earlier GTK versions do not need this call, anyway.
-So this should be easy to work around.

 GStreamer is more of a problem.
 However, the forward-porting guides can probably be read "reverse", i.e. to back-port the GStreamer library.